brightcove/player-url/README.md

 Type: `boolean`
 Default: `true`

-When the `iframe` argument is `false`, this can be used to control whether the minified or unminified JavaScript URL is returned.
+When the `iframe` parameter is `false`, this can be used to control whether the minified or unminified JavaScript URL is returned.

-### `embedId`
+### `base`
 Type: `string`
 Default: `"https://players.brightcove.net"`

 A base CDN protocol and hostname.
-Mainly used for testing.
-Can have a trailing slash or not.
+Mainly used for testing, but could have other uses.
+May have a trailing slash or not.

 ## License